Site icon Le Monde The Poetic Travels

-Feni or Fenny, is believed to have originated in the state of Goa, and it is thought to have been invented by the Portuguese and is now a traditional drink synonymous with Goa just as Scotch is synonymous with Scotland, Tequila with Mexico, or Champagne with France!
-Cashew Feni, undoubtedly is Goa’s most famous triple or double distilled alcoholic drink and depending on the process used, feni may have even 40% v/v alcohol.
+Feni or Fenny, is believed to have originated in the state of Goa, and it is thought to have been invented by the Portuguese and is now a traditional spirit synonymous with Goa just as Scotch is synonymous with Scotland, Tequila with Mexico, or Champagne with France!
+Cashew Feni, undoubtedly is Goa’s most famous triple or double distilled alcoholic spirit and depending on the process used, feni may even have 40% v/v alcohol.

 There are two types of non cashew feni, both of which are made from local ingredients.
 Coconut or palm feni is made from the sap drawn from the severed shoots on a coconut tree.
 This is known as toddy, in Goa and many other places in India and the men who collect the sap are toddy tappers.
 One can see toddy tappers working all year round.
 So palm feni is in plentiful supply at all times.